asanjana-sh/FlowSink/README.md

 # An optimal transport-based low-dimensional visualization framework for high-parameter flow cytometry

 ## Overview
-This paper provides a comprehensive framework for analyzing and visualizing high-parameter flow cytometry data, and demonstrates the methodology using a **Malignant Peritoneal Mesothelioma (MPM) immunotherapy dataset**.
+This paper provides a comprehensive framework for analyzing and visualizing high-parameter flow cytometry data, and demonstrates the methodology using a **Malignant Peritoneal Mesothelioma (MPM) immunotherapy dataset**, primarily.
 The main dataset consists of PBMC samples collected from 14 patients at three time points: baseline (before vaccination), after the first vaccine, and after the third vaccine.
 The dataset was collected under six panels, of which three T-cell panels (Co-inhibition, Co-stimulation, Cytokine) are the primary focus of analysis in this paper.

-The paper implements a **low-dimensional visualization framework based on optimal transport (Sinkhorn distance) and Graph Edit Distance (GED)**, enabling comparative analysis of samples over time and correlation with patient outcomes (OS, PFS, and response to therapy).
+The paper implements a **low-dimensional visualization framework based on optimal transport (Sinkhorn distance) and Graph Edit Distance (GED)**, enabling comparative analysis of samples over time and correlation with patient outcomes.

 ---